JuPaLe/ofw-flipperzero-nrf24/README.md

 Much of the mousejack code was inspired by the [Jackit project](https://github.com/insecurityofthings/jackit).

 The up-to-date code has been synced from [RogueMaster repo](https://github.com/RogueMaster/flipperzero-firmware-wPlugins).

+NRF24 scan app has been ported from [vad7](https://github.com/vad7/nrf24scan).
+It is licensed under the GPLv3.